-In either case, legal advice needs to be sought.
-If the seller retained an attorney for the bankruptcy proceeding, the owner may best be served by returning to that attorney for the additional action that needs to be taken.
+In any of the above cases, legal advice needs to be sought.
+If the seller retained an attorney for the bankruptcy proceeding, the owner may best be served by returning to that attorney for the additional action that needs be taken.